kamashwara-dk/kamashwara-dk/README.md

 * 🚀 I’m currently working on a Rail track Defect Detection model using Machine Learning Lib.
 * 🌱 I’m currently learning Vector.AI and CNN Models.
 * 💬 Ask me about anything related to Machine Learning and Cloud.
-* 📫 How to reach me:kamashwaradk@gmail.com
+* 📫 How to reach me: kamashwaradk@gmail.com

 ---